isc-projects/kea/platforms.rst

 assessed against the risk of adverse effect on officially supported platforms.

-* Platforms past or close to their respective EOL dates, such as:
+Platforms past or close to their respective EOL dates, such as:

 * Ubuntu 14.04, 18.10
 * CentOS 6
-    * Debian Jessie
+* Debian 8 (Jessie)
 * FreeBSD 10.x

 Unsupported platforms
 ---------------------